Eyelid Surgery in Chicago

 Both upper and lower eyelid surgery use incisions that are very well concealed in the natural lines of the eyelid, and are, therefore, extremely hard to detect after healing.
 As swelling decreases, you will find your eyelids are better-defined, and your face appears more alert and smooth.

 Schedule A Consultation

 If you are interested in Blepharoplasty, contact Northwestern Specialists in Plastic Surgery.
-Call us at (312) 266-6240 to schedule a consultation.
+Call us at (312) 266-6240 to schedule a consultation with Dr. Clark Schierle or Dr. Neil Fine.
 Our practice serves Chicago, IL and surrounding areas.